SiteRelEnby/anduril2/README.md

 * 4H for momentary opposite channel
   * At the moment this will invert the ramp, e.g. if you are at a 25/75% mix between the two channels it will flip to 75/25.
 I may make this behaviour configurable in the future with other options.
 * 8H to use the *opposite* channel switching mode (e.g. if 3C is configured for instant switching, 8H will ramp between channels)
-* Option to make the light start in instant switching mode by default via header file (currently kind of a kludge as it needs a rebuild to change - although fixing that is low priority as I just pick a channel and stick with it)
+* Option to make the light start in instant switching mode by default via header file (currently kind of a kludge as it needs a rebuild to change - although fixing that is low priority as it's not something that many people probably want to change much)
 * Shortcuts to turbo modes for each channel (5C/6C)
 * Momentary turbo modes for each channel (5H/6H)
-* An option (in the header file for now) to switch which of the two channels is considered the first for 5-6C/H (might move this to the 9H menu later
+* An option (in the header file for now) to switch which of the two channels is considered the first for 5-6C/H (might move this to the 9H menu later, see note on defaulting to instant switching)

 # Build-time configuration